sorlok/FF5ReSprite/WinGui/Readme.txt

 3.3 Delete ALL of the files shown in that folder.
 This includes the "FINAL FANTASY V.exe" file, the "FINAL FANTASY V_Data" folder, and others.
 (Don't worry, your save files are NOT stored here.)

-3.4 Back in STeam, right-click on FF5 and choose "Properties...", then "Installed Files" again.
+3.4 Back in Steam, right-click on FF5 and choose "Properties...", then "Installed Files" again.
 Now, click "Verify integrity of game files".
 Steam will scan the folder you just deleted and re-download all of the necessary FF5 files.